thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 ## Do not Commit on a Broken Build

---> *comment: check Stopping the Line in Lean Software Development and Implementing Lean Software Development*

 If the build happens to break, we [Stop The Line](https://en.wikipedia.org/wiki/Andon_(manufacturing)) and fix the build immediately.

 During the time the build is broken, no new code is added.
-Adding new code will only aggravate the situation by adding more problems.
-Fixing the broken build will become harder and harder.
-Resulting in a situation where the build stays broken a long time.
-From then on we have just lost the health monitoring for our application which will inevitably impact the quality of our IT systems.
+Adding new code only aggravates the situation by adding more problems and triggering new broken builds making the failure even worse.
+Fixing the broken build then becomes harder and harder.
+People get used to seeing a broken build and quickly this results in a situation where the build stays broken all the time.
+From then on we have lost the health monitoring for our application which inevitably impacts the quality of the software.
 Accordingly, we also lost the ability to perform on-demand production releases at any given moment in time which in turn reduces IT delivery throughput and increases our time to market.

+The most important step in achieving Continuous Integration as a team is to accept as a team that each time code is committed, it builds successfully and passes each and every test.
+If the build fails, the whole team owns the failure.
+Hence, **Agree As a Team To Never Break The Build**.
+Therefore, when the build fails, the whole team stops and fixes the build before moving on with anything else.

 ## When Broken Revert

 One of the preconditions of being in a state of Continuous Integration is to fix a broken build within 10 mins.
+The longer it takes to fix the build, the longer we block a whole team.
+Given the salaries for IT engineers, that is quite a lot of money hold in standstill.
+What is more, it disables on-demand production releases.
+Consequently, it reduces IT delivery throughput and increases time to market.

-The easiest and fastest way to fix a broken build within 10 mins is to revert the commit that caused the broken build.
+The easiest and fastest way to fix a broken build within 10 mins, and ensure time-to-market is not impacted, is to revert the commit that caused the broken build.
 Allowing us to go back to the last known good state of our application codebase.

 > If you do revert a broken deployment, why would you not revert a broken build?
 >